is a novel by Douglas Preston and Lincoln Child first published in 2012. It is part of their informal Agent Pendergast

 - Papa Wolf: Jack for Corrie and Pendergast for Tristram.

-- Shoot the Shaggy Dog: Literally.
+- Shoot the Shaggy Dog: Which literally involves shooting no less.
 Pendergast is finally able to locate Helen in Mexico, only for her captor to shoot her dead and escape.

 - Tykebomb: Alban.